kashvishah222/kashvishah222/README.md

 ## Goal
 To work at the intersection of **computing and art**, building systems that are not only intelligent — but also intuitive, accessible, and meaningful.

-### Digit Classification Algorithms
-Implementation of similarity-based and k-nearest-neighbor digit recognition algorithms in Java.

-## Hobbies:
-We founded a women empowerment club at Rutgers called RU Shakti and I am their treasurer.
-I dance, sketch, paint and do henna

-## My goal is to find that delicate intersection of computers and art